JeffPaine/nhd_downloader/README.md

 $ make REPLACE_WITH_SUBREGION_HUC_CODE
 ```

+See the Makefile for example subregion codes and names.

 ### All States

 ```bash
 $ make states
 ```

-Size: ~17.5 Gigabytes
+Download size: ~17.5 Gigabytes.
 Note: this will cause overlap and duplication of data as it includes reaches that extend out of a state's boundaries.
 Hence, the significantly larger download size.

 ### Single State